 The usual causes of indoor pollution are asbestos, formaldehyde, radon, tobacco smoke, mold, bacteria, and dust mites.
 Any one of these pollutants can cause serious illness in even the healthiest of individuals.
 Secondhand smoke can be especially dangerous to those in the immediate area.
 As for mold, mildew, and bacteria, these tend to grow in damp environments.
 If you have a leak in your home, mold or mildew will begin to form in hidden areas.

-Indoor Air Quality Improvements
+Indoor Air Quality Improvements in ANn Arbor

 In order to improve the overall air quality in your home or office, a few necessary steps need to be taken.
 For example, your ventilation should be improved drastically.
 Most heating or cooling systems do not bring fresh air into the home.
 With the proper ventilation, such as an exhaust fan, you can safely remove pollutants from the home while bringing in fresh air through an intake vent to improve the quality of your indoor air.
 Windows and doors can accomplish this task, though some prefer outdoor air intakes combined with their HVAC system, as they are efficient and less likely to allow bugs to creep in.